emilps/fjelltg/src/pages/product/2020-03-20-ftg-turbo-disc-dryer-1.md

   * Spent grains in distilleries and breweries
   * Animal and poultry by-products for industrial bio-sludge and mineral sludge
   * Replacement rotors and units for old disc dryers
-productcategory: Compact Fish Meal Plant
+productcategory: Onboard Fish Meal Plant
 ---